iblug/TIL/Web/01_Web-Fundametals_of_HTML_and_CSS.md

-# Web-Fundaemtals of HTML and CSS
+# Web-Fundametals of HTML and CSS
 ## 목차
 1. Introduction of web page
 2. Structuring the web